 This hitherto most encompassing description of supranational EU activity on of the key social media platforms initially shows a drastically increasing volume of supranational messaging.
-Both in terms of volume and multimedia usage, supranational actors outperform domestic and international actors.
+Both in terms of volume and multimedia usage, supranational actors outperform their domestic and international counterparts.
 Yet, the text of supranational messages is comparatively less accessible which also limits the engagement of other users with these messages.
-XXX Sketch other findings here XXX.
-For the question of whether this form of public supranational communication is geared to nurturing popular legitimacy of the EU, we thus have mixed findings … XXX.
+However, our results show that supranational actors also make extensive use of non-textual communication on twitter such as visual content, external links and meta-linguistic elements such as emojis.
+For the question of whether this form of public supranational communication is geared to nurturing popular legitimacy of the EU, we thus have mixed findings.
+Publicity of the public communication, as measured by engagement, seems to be very low in our supranational EU actors dataset.
+The highest level of publicity in our supranational actor dataset barely reaches to likes by .15% of the followers.
+Yet, this may not be as grim as it sounds.
+Our benchmarks shows that both national executive branch of the UK and international organizations generate very limited publicity among their followers.

 2. Data collection: Supranational tweets and relevant benchmarks